dynamicweb/swiffy-slider/readme.md

 [![Stargazers repo roster for @dynamicweb/swiffy-slider](https://reporoster.com/stars/dynamicweb/swiffy-slider)](https://github.com/dynamicweb/swiffy-slider/stargazers)

-## Examples of Sites using Swiffy Slider
+## Examples of sites using Swiffy Slider

 Send an email to https://github.com/nicped if you would like your site on this list.